saajbhatia/FLLAsiaPacfic/README.md

-# FLLAsiaPacfic# FLL2022 - Super Powered
+FLL2022-23 - Super Powered Asia Pacific Championship
 #
 # This repository was created by the FLL team - The TechnoWatts
-# to learn how to use python to code the EV3 brick to perform
+# to learn how to use python to code the Lego Spike Hub to perform
 # various tasks designed for the FLL Robot challenge.
 # Team members work on their assigned python files to complete
 # a mission or a supportive element of all mission (eg. navigation)